Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus IV Sedan.
 Front view

-The fourth generation was produced from 2000 to 2007 year. many elements "oval" design was replaced with rectangular, popular in the second generation.
+The fourth generation was produced from 2000 to 2007 year.
+Many elements of the "oval" design were replaced with rectangular ones, popular in the second generation.
 Ford also took the path of reducing the cost of the car for greater competitiveness.
-So they replaced the rear brakes with drums, removed the dual exhaust system, and also cut a lot of small chips.
-The Taurus received a more conservative appearance, more like the first two generations, in hopes of increasing the car's appeal.
+So they replaced the rear brakes with drum brakes, removed the dual exhaust system, and cut many small features.
+Taurus received a more conservative appearance, more similar to the first two generations in the hope of increasing the attractiveness of the car.

-The interior was also modified to reflect the successes of the first generations, although many of the third generation's features were carried over.
-The dashboard is straight again instead of curvy, the concept of a common climate control panel and radio has been carried over, but the design has become "square" style and again placed in the center, instead of a slight turn towards the driver.
-The center console between the rear seats remained, but was also changed.
+The interior was also redesigned to take into account the successes of the first generations, although many features from the third generation were carried over.
+The instrument panel was again straight, instead of curved, the concept of a common control panel for the climate and radio was carried over, but the design became "square" and was again placed in the center, instead of slightly turning towards the driver.
+The center console between the rear seats remained, but was also redesigned.

 Ford Taurus IV Wagon.
 Front view